abalbanyan/infinite-rooms/README.md

 ### Installation

 Use python -m http.server to run this on localhost:8000.
 A live version can also be accessed at https://abalbanyan.github.io/infinite-rooms/.
+It's recommended that you use a browser optimized for javascript and WebGL.
+Chrome is a pretty good bet and Safari might work well too.